jojotjo/System_Design_Mini_Projects/README.md

 This repo is for hands-on practice of system design

--> webhooks hand on practice (update it for getting see results)
+-> webhooks hand on practice (update it for getting see the results of this mini project)